-- 1. Registration will start at 3.00 p.m. and will remain open until the conclusion of the Forty Ninth Annual General Meeting ("49th AGM") or such time as may be determined by the Chairman of the meeting. - 2.
+- 1. Registration will start at 8.00 a.m. and will remain open until the conclusion of the Fiftieth Annual General Meeting ("50th AGM") or such time as may be determined by the Chairman of the meeting. - 2.
 Please produce your original MyKad/Identification Card or Passport (for foreigners) during registration.
 Only original MyKad/Identification Card or Passport will be accepted for the purpose of the identity verification.
 Please ensure that you collect your MyKad/Identification Card or Passport thereafter. - 3.
 No person will be allowed to register on behalf of another person with the original MyKad/Identification Card or Passport of that other person. - 4.
 Upon verification and registration: - a.
-Please sign the Attendance List and polling slip will be provided at the registration counter; - b.
-If you are attending the 49th AGM as a shareholder as well as a proxy, you will be registered once; and - c.
-No person will be allowed to enter the meeting hall without registration.
-There will be no replacement in the event that you lose/misplace the polling slip. - 5.
+Please sign the Attendance List and a QR code will be provided to you at the registration counter; - b.
+If you are attending the 50th AGM as a shareholder as well as a proxy, you will be registered once; and - c.
+No person will be allowed to enter the meeting hall without registration. - 5.
 After registration, please vacate the registration area immediately and proceed to the meeting hall. - 6.
 The registration counter will only handle verification of identity and registration of attendance. - 7.
 Help desk support is available for any other enquiries/assistance/revocation of proxy's appointment.